 - Identifying the application control strengths and evaluating the impact of weaknesses found in the application controls

 - Testing the controls to ensure their functionality and effectiveness

 - Evaluating test results and other audit evidence to determine if the control objectives were achieved

 - Evaluating the application against management’s objectives for the system to ensure efficiency and effectiveness

-The audit documentation provided once the audit is finished includes:
+The IT audit documentation provided once the audit is finished includes:

 - Planning and preparation of the audit scope and objectives

 - Description or walkthroughs on the scoped audit area